lucagobbi/super-cat-form/README.md

 3. Create a form class as you would do with traditional `CatForm`.
 4. Define your model class leveraging all the power of Pydantic.
 5. Replace the `@form` decorator with `@super_cat_form`.
+6. Hook into form events using the `events` attribute.
-6. Add useful methods to the class and mark them with `@form_tool`.
+7. Add useful methods to the class and mark them with `@form_tool`.
-7. Have fun!
+8. Have fun!

 ```python